Indian River Lagoon: History

 Early European settlers drained the swamps to raise pineapples and citrus.
 They dug canals discharging fresh water into the lagoon, five times the historical volume.

 Prior to the arrival of the railroad, the river was an essential transportation link.

 In 1896 and 1902, there were fish kills in the lagoon from gas from the muck below.
 The advent of the automobile, starting in the 1930s, resulted in causeways which diverted the sluggish flow of the waterway.
 Huge population influx resulted in sewage, and stormwater runoff from roadways, polluting the lagoon.

 From 1989 to 2013, the population along the lagoon increased 50% to 1.6 million people.

+By 2018, millions of gallons of sewage were being dumped into the lagoon.
+To address sewage spills in the lagoon, in the Florida House of Representatives, Randy Fine advocated for providing $50 million per year in matching funds to upgrade lagoon sewage treatment facilities, and increasing the fines for illegal sewage discharges in the lagoon.
+A 2023 study by Florida Atlantic University’s Harbor Branch Oceanographic Institute found that human sewage released from septic systems was primarily to blame for poor environmental conditions in the lagoon.
+In 2024, federal District Judge Carlos Mendoza found that the defendant U.S. Environmental Protection Agency (EPA) and plaintiffs in a case before him agreed that the 2013 EPA water quality standards had not been achieved by Florida in the lagoon.